WardPearce/Syncpad/README.md

 - `redis:latest` - Cache for Purplix.
 - `serjs/go-socks5-proxy:latest` - Sock5 proxy for Purplix untrusted webhooks.

+### Configuration
+I recommend looking at the example docker compose to learn what the values should be.

+#### wardpearce/purplix-frontend:latest
+- Set `VITE_MCAPTCHA_ENABLED`, `VITE_MCAPTCHA_API` & `VITE_MCAPTCHA_SITE_KEY` if mCaptcha in use.
+- `VITE_BLOCKSTREAM_API` is use to get the most recent BTC block hash, most likely you should set this as `https://blockstream.info/api`

+#### wardpearce/purplix-docs:latest
+- Set `VITE_API_SCHEMA_URL` as the reverse proxied URL for the API, e.g. `https://{myurl.tld}/api/schema/openapi.json`.

+#### wardpearce/purplix-backend:latest
+- `untrusted_request_proxy`: This variable should be set to the reverse proxied SOCKS5 proxy.
+It determines the proxy server used for handling untrusted requests.

+- `disable_registration`: Set this variable to true if you want to disable user registration.
+If set to false, registration will be enabled.

+- `csrf_secret`: This variable should contain a randomly generated 32-character secret key used for Cross-Site Request Forgery (CSRF) protection.
+If you want the secret to be generated randomly, you can remove this variable from your configuration.

+- `purplix_proxy_urls`: This variable should contain a JSON object with reverse proxied URLs for different endpoints.
+Ensure there is no trailing slash in the URLs.
+For example, it includes frontend, backend, and documentation URLs.

+- `purplix_s3`: These settings are related to the Amazon S3 storage configuration.
+You need to specify your S3 region, secret access key, access key ID, bucket name, folder, download URL, and optionally an endpoint URL and chunk size.

+- `purplix_mcaptcha`: These settings are for configuring mCaptcha, a CAPTCHA service.
+You should provide the verification URL, site key, and account secret, which are typically obtained from the mCaptcha website you host.

+- `purplix_jwt`: This variable should contain a randomly generated 32-character secret key used for JSON Web Token (JWT) authentication.
+If you want the secret to be generated randomly, you can remove this variable from your configuration.
+Additionally, you can specify the number of days until JWT tokens expire.

+- `purplix_ntfy`: Configure this variable with the URL and topic length for Ntfy, a notification service.

+- `purplix_domain_verify`: These settings are for domain verification.
+You can specify a prefix and timeout for verification.

+- `purplix_proxycheck`: Configuration for Proxycheck, which may include an API key and the URL for the service.

+- `purplix_smtp`: These settings are for configuring the SMTP server, including the host, port, username, password, and sender email address.

+- `purplix_enabled`: This variable contains settings for enabling or disabling certain features, such as surveys and canaries.

+- `purplix_mongo`: Configuration for connecting to a MongoDB database, including the host, port, and collection name.

+- `purplix_redis`: Configuration for connecting to a Redis database, including the host, port, and database number.

 ### Compose example
 ```yaml
 version: "3"